samyakkshah/ragbot/docs/ARCHITECTURE.md

   - Backend on ECS or Lambda + API Gateway
   - Postgres (RDS or Supabase)
   - Pinecone or other Vector Database
-  - S3 for frontend hosting using Docker Cluster
+  - Frontend hosted on S3 and backend deployed on a Docker cluster (e.g., ECS).
 - `.env` based configuration for dev vs prod

 ---